simagyari/simagyari.github.io/pyqgistutorial/tutorialtwo.md

 **TASK: run the 'saga:channelnetworkanddrainagebasins' tool in the Console and assign it to the "channel_basin" variable.**

-**TASK: from the resulting layers, add the BASIN, BASINS, SEGMENTS, NODES to the map.**
+**TASK: from the resulting layers, add the BASIN, BASINS, SEGMENTS, NODES to the map.
+Are the rivers alike the ones from the wharfe_rivers_os?**

 ![Image of Channel Network and Drainage Basins result](images/t2_channelbasin.png "Channel Network and Drainage Basins results")